eoncode/run-bot/docs/architecture/file-hierarchy.md

 ├── .periphery.yml                           — Periphery dead-code scanner configuration
 │
 ├── docs/
+│   ├── AGENTS.md                            — instructions / context for AI coding agents
 │   ├── architecture/
-│   │   ├── agents.md                        — AI agent usage guidelines for this codebase
 │   │   ├── file-hierarchy.md                — this file; annotated map of the codebase
 │   │   ├── concurrency-overview.md          — overview of the concurrency architecture (actors, isolation, poll loop)
 │   │   ├── data-model.md                    — description of the runner data model and how it is populated